-A more complete mathematical treatment of the same topics found in the regular physics course, AP Physics is especially designed to follow up Honors Chemistry for those students who want a rigorous science background.
+A more complete mathematical treatment of the same topics found in the regular physics course, AP Physics is especially designed to follow up Honors Chemistry for those students who want a rigorousscience background.
 Students in this class may choose to take the national AP exam.
+Topics include kinematics, rotational motion, simple harmonic motion, sound, projectiles, energy, and momentum.
+Students will develop a deeper understanding of physics through laboratory (inquiry-based) investigations where they analyze results.
 Whether or not students receive college credit by taking the AP exam will depend on their score and the policy of the college the student attends.
 (Earning up to 5 hours of college credit might be possible.)
 (NCAA Core Couse)